 Muscular development Saliva Checks and lips Muscle tonus Muscular control Jaw movements Temporomandibular joint problems Tongue size and position Throat form Gagging 8.
-Development of treatment plan Communicating with the patient Nutrition care of the denture patient Nutritional needs and status of the elderly Impact of wearing dentures on dietary intake calcium and bone health vitamin supplementation Nutrition counseling 1 hour 9.
-Identification and management of the patient with problems Basic rules to follow to avoid problems Conduction of the comprehensive examination Correctional procedures prior to making prosthesis Patient behavior characteristics observed during the exam nation appointment that may indicate future management problems Disrupting regular office routine Overreacting to normal examination procedures Downgrading or criticizing treatment provided by a previous dentist Refusing to divulge the name of a previous dentist or dentists Not having paid for previous denta care Dissatisfaction with existing prosthesis that does not coincide with you evaluation of the prosthesis Numerous sets of prostheses made in a short time(for example, / three in two years) Unrealistic desires to change facial appearance Recent major catastrophe in the immediate family(such as a death, divorce severe illness) Legal action pending with the former dentist History of severe gagging and inability to wear prosthesis Crying during discussion of previous dental experience Evidence of severe bruxing and/or clenching Restlessness in the dental chair When and how to refer the patient to a specialist for treatment Background information 1 hour
+Development of treatment plan 1 hour Communicating with the patient - Nutrition care of the denture patient - Nutritional needs and status of the elderly - Impact of wearing dentures on dietary intake - calcium and bone health - vitamin supplementation - Nutrition counseling 9.
+Identification and management of the patient with problems 1 hour Basic rules to follow to avoid problems - Conduction of the comprehensive examination - Correctional procedures prior to making prosthesis - Patient behavior characteristics observed during the exam nation appointment that may indicate future management problems - Disrupting regular office routine - Overreacting to normal examination procedures - Downgrading or criticizing treatment provided by a previous dentist Refusing to divulge the name of a previous dentist or dentists Not having paid for previous dental care Dissatisfaction with existing prosthesis that does not coincide with you evaluation of the prosthesis Numerous sets of prostheses made in a short time(for example, / three in two years) Unrealistic desires to change facial appearance Recent major catastrophe in the immediate family(such as a death, divorce, or severe illness) Legal action pending with the former dentist History of severe gagging and inability to wear prosthesis Crying during discussion of previous dental experience Evidence of excessive smoking Evidence of severe bruxing and/or clenching Restlessness in the dental chair When and how to refer the patient to a specialist for treatment Background information Procedures

-10. Use of Consultation Report 3 hours

-Contents of the Report

-Economics of prosthodontic service

-Improving the patient's denture foundation and ridge relations Nonsurgical Methods

-Rest for the prosthesis supporting tissues

-Occlusal and vertical dimension correcting of old prostheses

-Good nutrition and

-Conditioning of the patient's musculature

-Surgical Methods

-correcting conditions that preclude optimal prosthetic function

-Hyperplastic ridge, epulis fissuratum, and papillomatosis Frenular attachments and pendulous maxillary tuberosities

-Bony prominences, undercuts, spiny ridges, and nonparallel bony ridges

-Discrepancies in jaw size

-Pressure on the mental foramen

-Enlargement of denture-bearing areas

-Vestibuloplasty

-Ridge augmentation Replacing tooth roots by Osseo integrated dental implants

-Management of remaining teeth and pulp for over dentures

-Macroscopic Anatomy of Supporting Structures - support for the maxillary denture - Residual ridge - Stress-bearing areas - incisive papilla - posterior palatal area - bone of the basal seat Macroscopic Anatomy of Limiting Structures - Resistant and non resistant areas (Peripheral valvular sealing area of a prosthesis) - Labial frenum - Orbicularis oris - Buccal frenum - Buccal vestibule - Pterygomaxillary notch - Palatine fovea region

-Vibrating line of the palate Microscopic anatomy Histologic nature of soft tissue and bone Microscopic anatomy of supporting tissues Microscopic anatomy of limiting structures
+10. Use of Consultation Report Contents of the Report Economics of prosthodontic service Improving the patient's denture foundation and ridge relations Nonsurgical Methods Rest for the prosthesis supporting tissues Occlusal and vertical dimension correcting of old prostheses Good nutrition and Conditioning of the patient's musculature Surgical Methods correcting conditions that preclude optimal prosthetic function Hyperplastic ridge, epulis fissuratum, and papillomatosis Frenular attachments and pendulous maxillary tuberosities Bony prominences, undercuts, spiny ridges, and nonparallel bony ridges Discrepancies in jaw size Pressure on the mental foramen Enlargement of denture-bearing areas Vestibuloplasty Ridge augmentation Replacing tooth roots by Osseo integrated dental implants Management of remaining teeth and pulp for over dentures 3 hours 11.
+Rehabilitation of the Edentulous Patient Biologic considerations for Maxillary Impressions Macroscopic Anatomy of Supporting Structures - support for the maxillary denture - Residual ridge - Stress-bearing areas - incisive papilla - posterior palatal area - bone of the basal seat Macroscopic Anatomy of Limiting Structures - Resistant and non resistant areas (Peripheral valvular sealing area of a prosthesis) - Labial frenum - Orbicularis oris - Buccal frenum - Buccal vestibule - Pterygomaxillary notch - Palatine fovea region - Vibrating line of the palate Microscopic anatomy - Histologic nature of soft tissue and bone - Microscopic anatomy of limiting structures 2 hours Clinical considerations of microscopic anatomy Maxillary Impression Procedures Principles and objectives of Impression making 2 hours